Sports Premium 2016 - 2017

 Current PE Provision at RGI/RGS

-- Swimming takes place in Year 3 and 4 and is taught by an external swimming coach at Harrow Leisure Centre.
+- Swimming takes place across KS2 and is taught by an external swimming coach at Harrow Leisure Centre.

 Swimming lessons started in May 2015 for Year 3 children at RGS.
-From September 2015 both Year 3 and Year 4 children have continued to have weekly swimming lessons.
-The impact of swimming for keystage 2 children at RGS has been immense.
-The children are continuing to learn how to swim and 25% of the children are now independent swimmers.
-In addition to this they are learning other skills such as taking responsibility for their own belongings and managing their time effectively.
+Since then, Key Stage 2 children have continued to have weekly swimming lessons.
+The impact of swimming for these children has been immense.
+They are continuing to learn how to swim and 45% of the children are now independent swimmers.
+In addition to this, they are learning other skills such as taking responsibility for their own belongings and managing their time effectively.

-Sports premium has also enabled the teachers to go on a number of courses with a focus on increased activity levels in PE lessons.
-The continued liaison with sports coaches in Brent has prepared teachers within the PE faculty to carry out staff insets.
-In October the first training took place enabling the staff to become more confident in the strategies they are using during their PE lessons and to increase the activity levels of children.
+Sport Premium has also enabled the teachers to go on a number of courses with a focus on increasing activity levels in PE lessons.
+The continued liaison with sports coaches in Brent has prepared teachers within the PE faculty to carry out staff INSET days.
+In October 2016, the first training took place enabling the staff to become more confident in the strategies they are using during their PE lessons and to successfully increase the activity levels of children.

-On Tuesday 15th March 2016 members of the PE Faculty went to Mount Stewart Infant school, to carry out Tag Rugby training for both staff and pupils at the school.
+On Tuesday 14th March 2017, members of the PE Faculty went to Mount Stewart Infant School to carry out tag rugby training for both staff and pupils at the school.
 This enabled the pupils at the school to familiarise themselves with the rules of the game in preparation for the tag rugby tournament.

 Kingsbury SSCO £1,300